Parent and child groups reopening after Covid-19

 There is also some information in the Places of Worship guidance about how to safely manage the distribution of food and drink.

-You may wish to change your policy on this depending on the local restriction level.
+You may wish to change your policy on this depending on the local conditions and the views of your venue / local environmental health officer.

 - Consistent bubbles